scriptcoded/automerge-demo/README.md

 # Automerge demo

-This is a to-do app written by @scriptcoded to demo Automerge at @Knowitcore.
+This is a to-do app written by @scriptcoded to demo Automerge.

 ![A screenshot of the app in action](./screenshot.png)